LagosPortugalGuide.com

 The tourist seasons in Lagos can be divided into four distinct periods, each offering a different experience for visitors to this historic coastal town.
 Understanding these seasonal variations can help you plan the ideal holiday that matches your preferences for atmosphere, crowds, and activities.

-Peak Season (July-August) - Lagos truly comes alive during these months, drawing families tied to school holidays and work shutdowns.
+Peak Season (July-August) - Lagos truly comes alive during these months, drawing families restricted by school holidays and work shutdowns.
 Accommodation reaches full capacity with prices at their peak, making advance bookings essential for hotels and flights.
 The small beaches become noticeably crowded, particularly the picturesque coves south of Lagos.
-Reservations are needed for popular restaurants, while boat tours and activities may need reserving several days ahead.
+Reservations are essential for popular restaurants, and boat tours often require booking several days in advance.

-High Season (June and September) - These months strike the perfect balance with wonderfully warm conditions yet significantly fewer crowds than peak season.
-Most facilities operate at full capacity, but you'll find it easier to secure restaurant tables and quality accommodation.
+High Season (June and September) - These months strike the perfect balance with warm conditions yet significantly fewer crowds than peak season.
+Most facilities operate at full capacity, but you will find it easier to secure restaurant tables and quality accommodation.
 The town maintains its lively atmosphere while offering a more relaxed experience, perfect for visitors with flexibility to travel outside school holidays.

-Shoulder Season (April, May and October) - Lagos adopts a gentler pace during these months, offering an excellent compromise between good weather and manageable visitor numbers.
+Shoulder Season (April, May and October) - Lagos adopts a gentler pace during these months, offering an excellent balance of good weather and manageable visitor numbers.
 Beach days are still plentiful, especially in May and October, though sea temperatures remain brisk.
 Restaurants operate without the need for reservations, and accommodation prices drop significantly from their summer peaks.

 During these months, Lagos attracts a more mature crowd and welcomes longer-stay visitors who have escaped the chill of northern Europe.
 This season is ideal for activities beyond the beach, such as hiking the coastal trails, cycling the rural roads or enjoying a round of golf.

-Low Season (November-March) - Unlike smaller Algarve resorts, Lagos maintains a steady vitality year-round thanks to its substantial permanent population.
-While some tourist-focused businesses close, the historic centre stays pleasantly active with local cafés, restaurants and shops continuing to serve residents and visitors alike.
-Accommodation reaches its most affordable rates, and you'll experience a genuinely authentic Portuguese atmosphere.
+Low Season (November-March) - Unlike smaller Algarve resorts, Lagos maintains a steady vitality year-round due to its substantial permanent population.
+While some tourist-focused businesses close, the historic centre stays pleasantly activeflavour,flavour with local cafés, restaurantsflavour,flavour and shops continuing to serve residents and visitors alike.
+Accommodation reaches its most affordable rates, and visitors can experience a genuinely authentic Portuguese atmosphere.

 What is the wettest month for Lagos?